Mitsubishi Materials apologizes for using U.S. POWs as slave labor

-LOS ANGELES Construction company Mitsubishi Materials Corp became the first major Japanese company to apologize for using captured American soldiers as slave laborers during World War Two, offering remorse on Sunday for "the tragic events in our past."
+LOS ANGELES, July 19 Construction company Mitsubishi Materials Corp became the first major Japanese company to apologize for using captured American soldiers as slave laborers during World War Two, offering remorse on Sunday for "the tragic events in our past."

 A company representative offered the apology on behalf of its predecessor, Mitsubishi Mining Co, at a special ceremony at a Los Angeles museum.